scala/docs.scala-lang/_overviews/contribute/hacker-guide.md

 * Also see [the Scala README](https://github.com/scala/scala#incremental-compilation) for tips on speeding up compile times.
 * If after introducing changes or updating your clone, you get `AbstractMethodError` or other linkage exceptions, try the `clean` task and building again.
-* Don't underestimate the power of `print`.
+* Don't underestimate the power of using `println` to print debug information.
 When starting with Scala, I spent a lot of time in the debugger trying to figure out how things work.
 However later I found out that print-based debugging is often more effective than jumping around.
-While it might be obvious to some, I'd like to explicitly mention that it's also useful to print stack traces to understand the flow of execution.
+It's also useful to print stack traces to understand the flow of execution, for example what code executed before some action occurred.
 When working with `Trees`, you might want to use `showRaw` to get the `AST` representation.
 * You can publish your newly-built scala version locally using the `publishLocal` task in sbt.
 * It's convenient to enable the following local settings to speed up your workflow (put these in `local.sbt` in your working copy):